Arduino-IRremote/Arduino-IRremote/README.md

 # FAQ
-- IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B) Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic arduinos.
+- IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B) Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic arduinos for longer than 50 us.
 In turn, this stops the IR interrupt handler from running when it needs to.
 There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
 - The default IR timer on AVR's is timer 2.
 Since the Arduino Tone library as well as analogWrite() for pin 3 and pin 11 requires timer 2, this functionality cannot be used simultaneously.
 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
 The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
-This is almost "open collector" and allows connecting of several output pins.
+This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.

 # Supported IR Protocols
 Aiwa, BoseWave, Denon, Dish, JVC, Lego, LG, MagiQuest, Mitsubishi, Panasonic, RC5, RC6, Samsung, Sanyo, Sharp, Sony, Whynter, (Pronto).